Noahhw46/P2P-Chat/Stage 1/Usage.md

 # Base Messenger Purpose

-* The purpose of this stage is to create a baseline program with the fundamental architecture laid down for the rest of the stages
+* The purpose of this stage is to create a baseline program with the fundamental architecture laid down for the rest of the stages.

 # Base Messenger Cracking